 1. Linda Martin “Terminal 3” (1984, 2nd place, 137 points)

 It’s Linda “gobshite” Martin!
 She won the contest in 1992 with “Why Me?” but it’s her iconic song from 1984 that makes it to the top of my chart.
 This was also written by Johnny “Mr Eurovision” Logan.
-I’ve seen Linda twice now – once at the London Eurovision Party (which she’s returning to this year) and also at Eurofest at the RVT.
-She was great fun, though was utterly trolleyed!
+I’ve seen Linda four times now – twice at the London Eurovision Party and also at Eurofest at the RVT as well as Eurostarz.
+She was great fun, lots of banter with the audience as well as still a great singer though she’d had a few drinks at them!
 Still the Belfast party girl even now 🙂

 Did you agree?
 Were there missing winners that you would have put in their place?